| |

 Annual Intellectual Property Scholars Conference, which

-rotates among DePaul, Cardozo, and Berkeley/Stanford, and
+rotates among Cardozo, DePaul, Stanford and U.C.
+Berkeley, and

 the Annual Chinese Internet Research Conference, which has